Keurig Dr Pepper Inc. (KDP) Stock Could Soon Reward Patient Investors

-Keurig Dr Pepper Inc. (NASDAQ: KDP) is 2.44% higher on its value in year-to-date trading and has touched a low of $33.35 and a high of $41.31 in the current 52-week trading range.
+Keurig Dr Pepper Inc. (NASDAQ: KDP) is 4.29% higher on its value in year-to-date trading and has touched a low of $33.35 and a high of $41.31 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KDP stock was last observed hovering at around $37.33 in the last trading session, with the day’s gains setting it 0.43%.
+The KDP stock was last observed hovering at around $37.62 in the last trading session, with the day’s gains setting it 0.82% off its average median price target of $41.50 for the next 12 months.
+It is also 14.58% off the consensus price target high of $45.00 offered by 21 analysts, but current levels are -6.78% lower than the price target low of $36.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now